JayOneTheSk8/icarus-wiki/README.md

 ## CLI Page generation

 A convenient file generator can be used.
-Run `npm run g -- -h` for more info.
+Run `npm run g` or `npm run char-init` for more info.

 ## Page's `name` and `pageImage`